Qiksar/crudio/README.md

 Read more about [QikTrak](https://github.com/chrisnurse/qik-trak).

-When comes to workig with Hasura, QikTrak gives you super powers!
+When it comes to working with Hasura, QikTrak gives you even more super powers!

 # Credits